 Use These Memoir Writing Prompts to Get Started

 Ready to write a book about your life?
 Get started by using these prompts.
-Then tell us which prompt you chose and share up to 250 words of your writing in the comments section below.
+Then tell us which prompt you chose and share up to 250 words of your writing in the practice box below.

 2. Area of Expertise